santhosh-2504/create-thiz-app/templates/README.md

-# Bootstrapped with `create-this-app`
+# Bootstrapped with `create-thiz-app`
-A clean MEN (MongoDB, Express, Node.js) starter bootstrapped using the `create-this-app` CLI.
+A clean MEN (MongoDB, Express, Node.js) starter bootstrapped using the `create-thiz-app` CLI.

 # MEN Stack Starter Template